DundarBeyza/DundarBeyza/README.md

-<h1 align="center">Hi 👋, I'm Beyza Dundar</h1>
+<h1 align="center">Hello 👋 I'm Beyza Dündar</h1>
-<h3 align="center">Hello everyone, I am interested in data science and I will be happy to share my projects with you here.</h3>
+<h3 align="center">Hi everyone, I am Beyza Dündar, I have been training on the data world for 2 years and I have learned a lot in the kitchen of the business.
+I am happy to share my projects with you here.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dundarbeyza&label=Profile%20views&color=0e75b6&style=flat" alt="dundarbeyza" /> </p>